jeffdh5/genkit-notebook-synthesizer/README.md

 Get started quickly, customize as needed, and bring AI-powered research synthesis to your own applications.

 ## Key Features
-- **Prebuilt AI Pipelines** – Summarization, Q&A, podcast scripts, structured reports
-- **Multi-Format Outputs** – Synthesize your raw input sources into different engaging formats
+- **AI-Powered Audio Generation** – Pre-built pipelines that use LLMs to turn your raw notes and sources into consumable audio content (podcasts - interviews, debates, roundtables)
 - **Firebase & Serverless-Friendly** – Deploy easily on Firebase/Cloud Run or run locally
 - **Extensible & Customizable** – Use this as a starting point and customize the pipeline to your own needs - this is a boilerplate / sample meant to be iterated on